Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/03a_Use_the_Daily_Workflow.md

 - [ ] Check literature  [Cats and dogs | IEEE Conference Publication](https://doi.org/10.1109/CVPR.2012.6248092)
 ```

-An auto-suggest menu should automatically appear in the line, where you can select **due date** and then type or **select today's date**.
-This only happens if the date is written after the text.
+*An auto-suggest menu should automatically appear in the line, where you can select **due date** and then **type or select today's date**.
+This only happens if the date is written after the text.*

-**Tip:** The auto-suggest menu pops up only if the cursor is in a line that is recognized as a task, that is, the line contains a checkbox.
+**Tip:** *The auto-suggest menu pops up only if the cursor is in a line that is recognized as a task, that is, the line contains a checkbox.
 If due date is not suggested in the auto-suggest menu, type due and it will appear.*

-**Tip** When you insert a link to a homepage from your browser's command line into a note in Obsidian, the application automatically generates Markdown syntax for the link.
+**Tip:** *When you insert a link to a homepage from your browser's command line into a note in Obsidian, the application automatically generates Markdown syntax for the link.
 This syntax follows the format `[Title of Homepage](URL).` You can change the title to better reflect the content of the link.*

 **3. Overdue Tasks**